Divya-Sri-Sanaganapalli/Face-Detection-API-V1.0/README.md

 **Face rectangles** - Rectangle area for the face location on image.
 <img src="https://github.com/Divya-Sri-Sanaganapalli/Azure-FACE-API/blob/main/FaceRectangle.png" alt = "face rectangle img" width="700" height = "300">

-<h5> Face Landmarks </h5>  Set of easy-to-find points on a face, such as the pupils or the tip of the nose.
+**Face Landmarks** -  Set of easy-to-find points on a face, such as the pupils or the tip of the nose.
 By default, there are 27 predefined landmark points.
 The following figure shows all 27 points:
 <img src="https://github.com/Divya-Sri-Sanaganapalli/Azure-FACE-API/blob/main/FaceLandmarks.png" alt="face attribute img" width="600" height="400">

-<h5> Face attributes </h5>  Extracts face related attributes, such as age, gender, smile, facialHair, glasses, emotion, hair, makeup, occlusion, accessories, blur, exposure, noise, qualityForRecognition.
+**Face attributes** - Extracts face related attributes, such as age, gender, smile, facialHair, glasses, emotion, hair, makeup, occlusion, accessories, blur, exposure, noise, qualityForRecognition.

 <h2> How is Face Detection API V1.0 built ?</h2>